 LGU currently offers a BS in Medical Imaging.
 However, students can decide to enroll in the MPH program offered at the Faculty Public Health in collaboration with the Faculty of Business.
 They can also choose to go for one of the MBA programs in the Faculty of Business.

-Rana El-Kady: I applied to LGU in fall 2010 and I was accepted in the medical imaging department.
+Rana El-Kady: I applied to LGU and was accepted in the medical imaging department.
 I found the program very useful and fulfilling.
 I really think the lessons I learned have helped and will help me throughout my professional career.
 Thank you LGU.

 More than one success story can be told about graduates in Medical Imaging.
 In fact, student Renée Nasr started her professional career at Laboratoire Wakim then moved to Laboratoire Hindi directly after graduating.